-Some center pivots, such as many on the Texas High Plains, are planned and designed for insufficient capacity (gpm) to supply peak daily crop water requirements.
+Some center pivots, such as many on the Texas High Plains, are planned and designed for insufficient capacity (i.e., flow rates: gpm, m^3/h) to supply peak daily crop water requirements.
 Growers with insufficient center pivot capacity should use a high-water management strategy to ensure that the soil root zone is filled with water by rainfall, pre-watering, or early-season irrigation before daily crop water use exceeds irrigation capacity.
 The county soil survey available from the NRCS lists available water storage capacity for most soils.
-Be sure to use the value for the soil at the actual center pivot site.
+Be sure to use the value for the soil at the actual center pivot site. most common dielectric sensors used for this purpose are water content reflectometer and capacitance sensors.
+These cost more than resistance sensors but last longer, are more accurate, and are resistant to the effects of salts.
+Time domain reflectometer sensors are widely used in research applications but require more skill and expertise and are more expensive than the other options.